shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 #### 2.225 There is no picture which is a priori true.

-# 3 The logical picture of the facts is the thought.
+# 3 The logical picture of the facts is the thought. {.unnumbered}

 ## 3.0 (empty)